Subgraph densities in Markov spaces: Random mapping by tree decomposition

 The condition that all degrees are bounded by $k$ could be relaxed: the construction would work for all graphs that are $k$-degenerate (i.e., repeatedly deleting nodes with degree at most $k$, the whole graph can be eliminated).
 For $k=1$ (which imposes no condition on the Markov space), we get the measure $\eta^F$ for all trees.
 (Recall, however, that this does not imply that trees are well-measured: the decreasing property fails.)
 The extension of the considerations in Section \ref{SEC:TREES} is left for further study.

 An important example of this more general setup would be the following.
-There are Markov spaces $\eta$ whose $k$-th power $\eta^k$ (as introduced along with graphops) is induced by a bounded graphon $W$, but they themselves are not.
+There are Markov spaces $\eta$ whose $k$-th power $\eta^k$ (as introduced along with the adjacency operator) is induced by a bounded graphon $W$, but they themselves are not.
 For example, the orthogonality space in any dimension has this property.
-If $\eta$ has this property and $H'$ is a $k$-subdivision of a graph $H$ then $H'$ is $2$-degenerate.
-Working with subdivision decompositions of $H'$, we can construct $\eta^{H'}$, which will be finite.
-So we see that $\eta^G$ exists and $t(G,\eta)<\infty$ holds for a large set of graphs with no degree bound for such Markov spaces. \end{remark}
+If $\eta$ has this property and $G'$ is a $k$-subdivision of a graph $G$ then $G'$ is $2$-degenerate.
+Working with subdivision decompositions of $G'$, we can construct $\eta^{G'}$, which will be finite.
+So we see that $\eta^G$ exists and $t(G,\eta)<\infty$ holds for such Markov spaces and for a large set of graphs $G$ with no degree bound. \end{remark}